suffolklibraries/lgc/content/collections/events/film-making-workshops.md

     content:
       -
         type: text
-        text: 'A free filmmaking workshop for young people ages 9-16 that will teach you the basics and beginnings of filmmaking. '
+        text: 'Discover a selection of free, standalone film making workshops for young people aged 9-16.
+At these workshops learn the basics and beginnings of filmmaking. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'These work shops are led by professional filmmakers to teach the ins and outs and what you need to know to become a filmmaker yourself.'
+        text: 'These workshops are led by professional filmmakers who teach the ins and outs of what one needs to know to become a film maker.'
   -
     type: heading
     attrs: